Business Purpose Mortgage Loans

 All owners/people on the title of the property must apply (be on the application).
 If this is for some reason not ideal or is not conducive to the borrowers' preference, the property owner can "quitclaim" him or herself off of title anytime between the "Application Date" and the Close of Escrow, then just go back on the title after the loan closes if you wish.
 This can all be done and executed at the closing table.

 Cash-out can be used for any "business purpose"; improving the economic disposition of the company.

 Corporations and LLC's businesses OK.

-An example of this could be to improve the physical location architectural design of the business renovation.
-Good supporting documentation could perhaps be some architectural drawings, Mechanical/Plumbing/Structural & Electrical design plan and specifications.
+An example of this could be to renovate and improve the physical location, and architectural of the business renovation.
+Good supporting documentation could perhaps be some architectural drawings, Mechanical/Plumbing/Structural & Electrical design plan, and specifications.

 Construction: Electrical - Lighting plan, power plan, panel schedules, and single line diagram, details and specifications, Title-24 compliance documents.

-Plumbing - Sanitary waste and vent piping plan, domestic water, and piping plan, details, and specifications.
+Plumbing - Sanitary waste and vent piping plan, domestic water, and piping plans, details, and specifications.

 Architectural - Cover sheet, general information sheet, code analysis sheet/exiting diagram site plan, ADA compliance sheet, floor plans, roof plan, storefront elevation, building sections.

 Complete original appraisal with interior/exterior photos of the subject property and sales comparables.